1 1/2" x 3/8"

-Faceted, square- and triangle-shaped chrysoprase-glass stones mounted in silver-tone metal form these simple, yet elegant 1920s Art Deco earrings.
-These all-original screw-back earrings have a nice swing and can be modified for pierced ears.
-These earrings coordinate well with my other chrysoprase Art Deco pieces — scroll down to see them.
+Simple, yet fun, these vintage chrysoprase earrings have faceted, square, and triangle-shaped apple-green-glass stones.
+They are mounted in silver-tone metal frames.
+These all-original 1930s screw-back earrings have a nice swing and can be modified for pierced ears.
+Scroll down to see other Art Deco pieces that compliment this pair.

-Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis statement choker necklace features faceted, opaque chrysoprase, onyx and ruby glass disks and rhinestone rondelles.
+Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis statement choker necklace features faceted, opaque chrysoprase-, onyx- and ruby-glass disks and rondelles.
 The components are strung on metal chain.
 The necklace closes with a screw-in clasp formed by two of the disks.
 Based on the construction of this piece, I think it is European in origin.
-As often happens with necklaces like this one, the chain has stretched.
-If you don’t need the full 15" length and the extra chain bothers you, you could get it cut by an expert jeweler.
-This colorful and versatile necklace can be worn with many of my other Art Deco pieces, depending on which color you wish to emphasize — scroll down to see a selection.
+As often happens with necklaces made like this one, the chain has stretched.
+I don’t recommend having a jeweler cut the excess – just keep it at the back.
+This multi-colored, versatile necklace can be worn with many Art Deco jewels, depending on the color you wish to emphasize — scroll down to see a selection.
 Or wear your real or faux diamond studs to complete the look.$ 225

-Vintage Brooches & Pins, 1920s Jewelry, Unsigned JewelryThis Art Deco marcasite brooch has three faceted chrysoprase (glass?) stones set in sterling silver with a marcasite border exhibits typical German construction and aesthetic of the period.
-The 935 mark refers to a higher silver content than the sterling standard, which is 925 parts per 1000 -- not uncommon in German pieces of the era.
+Vintage Brooches & Pins, 1920s Jewelry, Unsigned JewelryThis Art Deco marcasite brooch has three faceted chrysoprase (glass?) stones set in sterling silver.
+It exhibits typical German construction and their aesthetic of the 1920s-1930s.
+The 935 mark refers to a higher silver content than the sterling standard, which is 925 parts per 1000 – not uncommon in German pieces of the era.
 This brooch was in my personal collection and was among the first pieces I bought when I focused on Art Deco jewelry.
-You can wear this petite brooch at the throat of a blouse or on the collar of a jacket to great effect.
+You can wear this petite jewel at the throat of a blouse or on the collar of a jacket to great effect.
 Scroll down to see Art Deco chrysoprase earrings that look lovely with this piece.
 This green is lovely on women who look best in warm colors.$ 175

-Although unmarked, the design and quality of this 1920s-1930s Art Deco chrysoprase (glass?) and crystal chicklet-style necklace makes me think it's German.
-The faceting of the crystals is phenomenal, and the mountings of the stones are highly-decorated.
-The metal stone frames and links may be sterling, although they are unmarked.
-This gorgeous piece from my personal collection closes with an older spring-ring clasp.
+Vintage Necklaces, 1930s Jewelry, Unsigned JewelryThis chrysoprase green necklace has rectangular-shaped stones that alternate with square crystals.
+All are mounted on linked silver-tone frames, in the style of Art Deco chicklet necklaces.
+Although unmarked, the design and quality of this jewel make me think it was made in Germany.
+The faceting of the crystals is superb, and the mountings of the stones are highly-decorated.
+The silver-tone metal may be sterling, although the stone frames are unmarked.
+This gorgeous piece from my personal collection closes with an older-style spring-ring clasp.
 Scroll down to see Art Deco earrings and bracelets to wear with this classic piece.$ 450